RaInta/SparseGravitationalWaves/README.md

 From the mid-2000s, a powerful new mathematical framework was developed, which could determine the level of undersampling while still ensuring accurate reconstruction of a broad class of sparse signals.

-This so-called 'compressive sampling' (CS; also known as 'compressed sensing'; see _e.g._
+This so-called 'compressive sampling' (CS; also known as 'compressed sensing'; see the suggested reading list below for an introduction) technique has been applied to optical sensing (notably a one pixel camera, medical imaging and astronomy.

+Introductory papers on sparse methods, compressed sensing or compressive sampling:

-[Cand\`{e}s, E., Romberg, J. and Tao, T.: "Robust uncertainty principles: Exact signal reconstruction from highly incomplete frequency information," _IEEE Trans.
-Information Theory_  **52**(2):489-509 (2006), Donoho, D.L.:"Compressed sensing," _IEEE Trans. on Information Theory_ **52**(4):1289-1306 (2006), MacKenzie, D.: "Compressed sensing makes every pixel count," _American Math.
-Soc._  **7**:114-127 (2009), Baraniuk, R.G.: "More Is Less: Signal Processing and the Data Deluge," _Science_ **331**:717 (2011)] technique has been applied to optical sensing (notably a one pixel camera, medical imaging and astronomy.
+   * Cand\`{e}s, E., Romberg, J. and Tao, T.: "Robust uncertainty principles: Exact signal reconstruction from highly incomplete frequency information," _IEEE Trans.
+Information Theory_  **52**(2):489-509 (2006)
+   * Donoho, D.L.:"Compressed sensing," _IEEE Trans. on Information Theory_ **52**(4):1289-1306 (2006)
+   * MacKenzie, D.: "Compressed sensing makes every pixel count," _American Math.
+Soc._  **7**:114-127 (2009)
+   * Baraniuk, R.G.: "More Is Less: Signal Processing and the Data Deluge," _Science_ **331**:717 (2011)

 ### How OMP works

+There is a zoo of algorithms that exploit the sparsity of data in some way.

-Orthogonal Matching Pursuit (OMP) is an iterative algorithm that takes the initial data, and identifies the most significant coefficient (as defined by some inner product).
+Here we focus on Orthogonal Matching Pursuit (OMP).
+It's an iterative algorithm that takes the initial data, and identifies the most significant coefficient (as defined by some inner product).
 It removes this coefficient and re-calculates the remaining ('residual') data, to generate an underlying basis, obtaining the next most significant coefficient, _etc._:

 <img src="./Figures/HowOMPWorks.jpg">